GabelHub/FAMoS/cran-comments.md

-## Resubmission
-This is a resubmission.
-The following comments are addressed:

-Please only ship the CRAN template for the MIT license.

-* File LICENSE now only contains the YEAR and COPYRIGHT HOLDER

-Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>?

-* A publication describing the FAMoS algorithm is currently under review.
-I will include the reference as soon as it is published.

 ## Test environments
-* local OS X install, R 3.6.0
+* local Windows 10 install, R 3.6.3
 * ubuntu 14.04 (on travis-ci), R 3.6.0
+* Rhub
+  * Fedora Linux, R-devel, clang, gfortran
+  * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+  * Ubuntu Linux 16.04 LTS, R-release, GCC
 * win-builder (devel and release)

 ## R CMD check results

-Duration: 42s
+Duration: 25s

-0 errors ✔ | 0 warnings ✔ | 0 notes ✔
+0 errors v | 0 warnings v | 0 notes v

 R CMD check succeeded

+ * On some platform tests, there is a note about a possible mis-spelling of 'Gabel' in the DESCRIPTION, which, however, is my last name.

 ## Downstream dependencies
 No problems or failures occurred.